SakifX9/Rhythm-Game-Optimisations/Voicemeeter/How to setup Voicemeeter for Rhythm Games.md

 Open up your Windows Audio Panel

-Set Voicemeeter Input to the default audio device and Voicemeeter AUX Input to default communication device
+Set Voicemeeter Input to the default audio device and Voicemeeter AUX Input to default communication device Set things like music audio, discord audio, OBS alerts and your web browser to Voicemeeter AUX Input so that you are able to hear them if you play a WASAPI Exclusive game.

 ![image](https://user-images.githubusercontent.com/16516667/215765846-cc75ec05-3b64-425a-9db1-d848363951d6.png)
 ![image](https://user-images.githubusercontent.com/16516667/215778527-a48b9860-b993-4bef-afac-4cfeca574eab.png)